 Gangs and any gang-related activities are prohibited on school property at any time.
 This includes clothing, accessories, signs, symbols, and membership recruitment.
-Any activity or form of clothing that can be construed as part of a gang or group that may serve to intimidate, separate, or distract the student body from the primary mission of the school is prohibited, and such activity is grounds for suspension or expulsion.
+Any activity or form of clothing that can be construed as part of a gang or group that may serve to intimidate, separate, or distract the student body for the primary mission of the school is prohibited, and such activity is grounds for suspension or expulsion.

-PASSES
+PASSES/HALLWAY

 Students should have a pass to be in the hallway during class time.
 Students should always use the most direct route when going to the place designated.
-Students are not to go anywhere or do anything other than that designated by the pass.
+Students are not go anywhere or do anything other than that designated by the pass.
+No student should be out in the hallway during the first ten minutes of each period or the last ten minutes of each period, unless it is a medical emergency.